 Pacific Rim National Park Reserve is part of Canada’s system of national parks, historic sites and marine conservation areas.
 Parks Canada established Pacific Rim to represent, protect and present the coastal plains portion of the Pacific Coast Mountains and the near-shore waters of the west coast of Vancouver Island.

-Some of the Pacific Rim Whale Festival's activities take place within the Long Beach unit of Pacific Rim National Park Reserve.
-Visitors to the area will notice that work is underway on the new multi-use pathway, ʔapsčiik t̓ašii (pronounced ups-cheek ta-shee), which is located within the traditional territories of the Tla-o-qui-aht First Nations and Yuułuʔiłʔatḥ. ʔapsčiik t̓ašii is designed to be family friendly and accessible to people of all ages and abilities, avoiding steep grades and multiple highway crossings, with room on the pathway for all users to pass each other safely.
-The ʔapsčiik t̓ašii corridor is currently an active construction zone and visitors are not permitted to enter any portion of the 25 km pathway until its completion is announced.
+Visitors to the Long Beach unit of the national park reserve will notice that work is underway on the new multi-use pathway, ʔapsčiik t̓ašii (pronounced ups-cheek ta-shee), which is located within the ḥaḥuułi (traditional territories) of the Tla-o-qui-aht First Nations and Yuułuʔiłʔatḥ. ʔapsčiik t̓ašii is designed to be family friendly and accessible to people of all ages and abilities, avoiding steep grades and multiple highway crossings, with room on the pathway for all users to pass each other safely.
+The ʔapsčiik t̓ašii corridor is currently an active construction zone and visitors are not permitted to enter any portion of the 25 km pathway until its completion which is expected to be announced in 2022.

 National Park Entry Fees: All visitors to the national park reserve are required to have a valid national park entry pass.
 These can be purchased at the Pacific Rim Visitor Center at the junction, the Tofino Visitor Center, the Park Administration Office within the park, and at the automated national park entry pass machines in the various parking lots within the national park reserve.
 For information on national park entry fees, please click here.